chtenb/fate/README.md

 Todo
 ====
 SHORT TERM
+- Make fate on crash save a recovery file to prevent dataloss.
 - Make sure the view updates fast enough to be in sync with userinterface.viewportoffset and viewportsize.
 - Implement repeat